The Girl Who Lost Her Shadow by Emily Ilett focuses on the challenges that we face when we experience loss.

 A tale of becoming, full of twists and turns to keep the reader turning the pages.

-The Girl Who Lost Her Shadow focuses on the challenges that we face when we experience loss.
 The story is centred around the main character Gail and the journey she has to go through.
-It’s one of courage and self discovery and throughout you are rooting for her to become the heroine that we as readers know she can be.
+It’s one of courage and self-discovery, and throughout you are rooting for her to become the heroine that we as readers know she can be.

 The story is set in a place that feels familiar yet sometimes mythical as Gail sets off to find her sister’s shadow that she thinks she has sent away.
 The author paints a clear picture with her words taking us through cramped tunnels or battling through raging seas.
 This is an accessible read that will appeal to a wide age range of children.

-This book would make a suitable addition to any class or school library and would no doubt be one that is chosen again and again.
-It focuses on elements of sorrow and the feeling of being lost, however it also covers hope, bravery and friendship.
+The Girl Who Lost Her Shadow would make a suitable addition to any class or school library and would no doubt be one that is chosen again and again.
+It focuses on elements of sorrow and the feeling of being lost.
+However, it also covers hope, bravery and friendship.
 Sections could be read during circle time or PSHE/SMSC when considering resilience and self-belief.
 It also touches on considerations of ecology and the environment that would link to science and geography.